OPDIVO Concentrate for solution for infusion Ref.[7411] Active ingredients: Nivolumab

 Patients with active autoimmune disease and symptomatic interstitial lung disease were excluded from clinical trials of cHL (see section 5.1).
 In the absence of data, nivolumab should be used with caution in these populations after careful consideration of the potential benefit/risk on an individual basis.

-Preliminary results from the follow-up of patients with cHL undergoing allogeneic HSCT after previous exposure to nivolumab showed a higher than expected number of cases of acute graft-versus-host disease (GVHD) and transplant related mortality (TRM).
-Until further data become available, careful consideration to the potential benefits of HSCT and the possible increased risk of transplant related complications should be made case-by-case (see section 4.8).
+Cases of acute graft-versus-host disease (GVHD) and transplant related mortality (TRM) have been observed from the follow-up of patients with cHL undergoing allogeneic HSCT after previous exposure to nivolumab.
+Careful consideration to the potential benefits of HSCT and the possible increased risk of transplant related complications should be made case-by-case (see section 4.8).

 In patients treated with nivolumab after allogeneic HSCT, rapid-onset and severe GVHD, some with fatal outcome, have been reported in the post-marketing setting.
 Treatment with nivolumab may increase the risk of severe GVHD and death in patients who have had prior allogeneic HSCT, mainly in those with prior history of GVHD.
 The benefit of treatment with nivolumab versus the possible risk should be considered in these patients (see section 4.8).